 Shower leaks can also lead to significant water waste.
 According to the EPA, a showerhead that drips 10 times per minute can waste as much as 500 gallons of water per year, or the equivalent of running the dishwasher 60 times.

 You can attempt a DIY fix on a leaky showerhead by replacing the faucet cartridges or washers.
-For larger or more complicated leaks, contact a licensed plumber to inspect the showerhead and your bathroom plumbing.
+For larger or more complicated leaks, contact a licensed plumber to inspect the showerhead and your bathroom plumbing system.

 Faucet Leaks

 Faucet leaks aren’t only annoying and can keep you up at night, but they are also huge water wasters.
 A drip rate of once every two seconds can account for a loss of 1,500 gallons of water per year.
-Similar to a shower leak, most DIY’ers can attempt to replace a faucet cartridge or washers after making sure their water is turned off at the shutoff valve.
+Similar to a shower leak, most DIY’ers can attempt to fix this issue by turning off the water at the shutoff valve and replacing the faucet cartridges or washers.

 Whole-house Humidifier Leaks